 (1) The dollar amount in this column represents the grant date fair value of the stock option award granted to each of the directors.
 This amount has been calculated in accordance with ASC 718 using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
 For a discussion of valuation assumptions, see Note 1 to our financial statements and the discussion under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 13, 2015.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 7, 2016.
 These amounts do not necessarily correspond to the actual value that may be recognized from the option award.

-(2) On July 24, 2014, the date of our Annual Meeting of Shareholders, each of the following directors was granted an option to purchase 15,000 shares of our Common Stock.
-The shares subject to these stock options vest as to 1/24th of the shares subject to the option per month on an equal monthly basis over a two-year period.

-(3) As of December 31, 2014, the following directors held options to purchase the following number of shares of the Company's common stock: Mr. Adams, 45,000; Mr. Rosen, 42,500; Dr. Hoffman, 42,500; Dr. Afable, 30,000; Mr. Wan, 42,500; Mr. Edwards, 57,500.

-(4) AcelRx has received representations from Stephen J. Hoffman, Ph.D. and M.D., and Skyline Venture Partners providing that, so long as Dr. Hoffman remains a consultant of Skyline Venture Partners, the economic benefit of any equity or other compensation received by Dr. Hoffman in connection with his service as a director of AcelRx will be for the benefit of Skyline Venture Partners.
+- (2) On June 23, 2015, the date of our Annual Meeting of Shareholders, each of the following non-employee directors was granted an option to purchase 15,000 shares of our common stock.
+The shares subject to these stock options vest as to 1/24th of the shares subject to the option per month on an equal monthly basis over a two-year period. - (3) As of December 31, 2015, the following directors held options to purchase the following number of shares of the Company's common stock: Mr. Adams, 60,000; Dr. Hoffman, 57,500; Dr. Afable, 45,000; Mr. Wan, 57,500; Mr. Edwards, 51,459. - (4) Mr. Rosen became an executive officer on April 1, 2015, and therefore was not eligible to receive options as a non-employee director on June 23, 2015.
+Please refer to "Grants of Plan Based Awards in Fiscal 2015" above for options granted to Mr. Rosen as an executive officer in fiscal 2015. - (5) AcelRx has received representations from Stephen J. Hoffman, M.D., Ph.D. and Skyline Venture Partners providing that, so long as Dr. Hoffman remains a consultant of Skyline Venture Partners, the economic benefit of any equity or other compensation received by Dr. Hoffman in connection with his service as a director of AcelRx will be for the benefit of Skyline Venture Partners.